 Zoom Teeth Whitening: Great Results, If You Can Stand the Pain

-Here’s a few of the most common factors that will stain your teeth yellow.
+Here are a few of the most common factors that will stain your teeth yellow:

 - Certain Foods: Many foods stain teeth.
 Spaghetti sauce, curry spices, even berries contain pigments that cling to tooth enamel and stain it yellow.

 - Fluorosis: While a somewhat controversial compound in certain circles, fluoride is widely considered to be good for teeth.
-But too much of it causes fluorosis, brownish yellow spots that form on your teeth.
-And remember, fluoride is ubiquitous here in the USA so you’re probably already getting plenty of it, whether you realize it or not.
+However, too much of it causes fluorosis, brownish yellow spots that form on your teeth.
+Remember, fluoride is ubiquitous here in the USA so you’re probably already getting plenty of it, whether you realize it or not.
 Most tap water is fluoridated, it’s probably in your toothpaste, and dentists don’t hesitate to write prescriptions for fluoride tablets and treatments for their patients.

 - Some Antibiotics: Tetracycline can stain teeth yellow.
-And according to the National Institute of Health, if you were given antibiotics before you turned eight, or if you’re mother took them in the second half of her pregnancy, your teeth could be permanently stained as an adult.
+According to the National Institute of Health, if you were given antibiotics before you turned eight, or if you’re mother took them in the second half of her pregnancy, your teeth could be permanently stained as an adult.

 There’s no shortage of teeth whitening systems and products on the market.
 From whitening toothpastes to chewing gum alleged to remove tobacco stains, it’s no stretch to say that some of these approaches deliver results a little more predictably than others.

 That said, however, each of the following systems still has it’s own merits and some degree of efficacy.
-These are the top 4 at-home teeth-whitening products in the United States.
+These are the top four at-home teeth-whitening products in the United States.

-While all toothpaste removes surface stains to an extent, whitening toothpastes share the same mild abrasives as regular variety toothpaste but also contain various polishing and chemical agents that allegedly improve the results.
+All toothpaste removes surface stains, to an extent, by using mild abrasives.
+Whitening toothpastes share the same abrasives as the regular variety toothpaste but also contain various polishing and chemical agents that allegedly improve the results.

-While most brands claim to whiten the shade of your teeth by one degree (at best), that’s not particularly impressive when you consider that one in-office bleaching session with your dentist can make your teeth up to 8 or 9 shades whiter – albeit at far more expense than a few tubes of whitening toothpaste.
+While most brands claim to whiten the shade of your teeth by one degree (at best), that’s not particularly impressive when you consider that one in-office bleaching session with your dentist can make your teeth up to nine shades whiter – albeit at a far greater cost than a few tubes of whitening toothpaste.

 This is a relatively new technique to whiten teeth, and the jury is still out with respect to how effective it is.
 Rinses essentially function like whitening toothpastes, with most sharing the same or similar whitening agents, hydrogen peroxide being the key ingredient.

-While it’s certainly easy and painless enough, at best it takes 3 months of daily rinsing before any whitening is noticeable, and even then these rinses can only whiten your teeth to a certain extent.
+While it’s certainly easy and painless enough, it takes a minimum of three months of daily rinsing before any whitening is noticeable, and even then these rinses can only whiten your teeth to a certain extent.
 If your teeth are yellow enough to have you researching whitening procedures, you’ll probably be disappointed by the results you’ll see with a rinse.